atarazana/gramola-operator/part-2-1.md

 gramola-operator-controller-manager-fb7f56868-mcnvj    0/2     Terminating   0          6h21m
 ```

 Let's describe the AppService object.
 As explained before this operator on it's version 0.0.2 changes the database schema... and that has implications... the backend and gateway code expects some columns and so does the frontend.
-This meand the schema changes and existing data has to be migrated.
+This means the schema changes and existing data has to be migrated.
 Pay attention below to the Status section and you'll see that the operator tries several times to update PostgreSQL until it succeeds.

 ```
 $ kubectl describe appservice -n $PROJECT_NAME